CrazyTim/spin-wheel/README.md

 wheel.spinToItem(2, duration, false, 2, 1, easing)
 ```

-A simpler way to spin the wheel is to set `Wheel.rotationSpeed`.
-The wheel will start spinning, and will slow down and eventually stop depending on the value of `Wheel.rotationResistance`.
+If precision is less important, you can use `Wheel.spin()` to immediately start spinning the wheel at a certain speed.
+This sets the wheel's `rotationSpeed`, which will be reduced over time according to `Wheel.rotationResistance`.

-Lastly, you can set `Wheel.isInteractive == true` to allow the user to interact with the wheel by clicking and dragging (or flicking on touch screens).
-After the interaction has finished, the wheel will continue to spin in the direction it was dragged/flicked.
+You can also set `Wheel.isInteractive = true` to allow the user to spin the wheel themselves by dragging or flicking.

 ## Examples